Understanding the U.S. Higher Education System

 - Susan Edgington, Executive Director at ASU Global Launch, Arizona State University

 It's not always a linear path to university, there are many options to help you get to your goals and future success.
-EdAgree is here to help students identify universities that will push them towards longer-term success, put their best foot forward during the admissions process, and added support throughout study abroad and beyond.
+EdAgree is here to help students identify universities that will push them towards longer-term success, put their best foot forward during the admissions process, and added support throughout their study abroad experience and beyond.
+EdAgree has many amazing University Partners- some are even community colleges!
+Take advantage of our free University Quiz to find the right fit for you.

-Create your free EdAgree profile today to start you path to the right university for you future.
+Create your free EdAgree profile today to start your path to the right university for your future.

 Download the infographic PDF version of Understanding the U.S. Higher Education System to post on your wall or share out below!